 Welcome to our alumni bookshelf, showcasing the work of just a few of our alumni authors!
+Find out more about the works of fiction, non-fiction and poetry our alumni have created.
 Have you written a book that you'd like to see included?
 Email us at email@example.com

 Our first featured author is Professor Dame Sue Black, celebrated forensic anthropologist, anatomist and academic.
 Born in Inverness, she gained a BSc in Human Anatomy from the University of Aberdeen in 1982 and went on to complete her PhD here with a thesis on 'Identification from the Human Skeleton' in 1986.
 She is well known as a world expert in identifying victims of murder and natural disaster and led the UK response to war crimes investigations in Kosovo and worked in the aftermath of the 2004 tsunami in Thailand.
 She has advised crime writers on killers’ techniques and has made numerous appearances on radio and television, including BBC Two's History Cold Case, BBC Radio 4's The Life Scientific and even Desert Island Discs!
 She is also a fellow and President of the Royal Anthropological Institute and a fellow of the Royal Society of Edinburgh and the Royal Society of Biology as well as the lifetime professor of Anatomy for the Royal Scottish Academy.

 Her bestselling book All That Remains: A Life In Death gathered a huge amount of praise upon its publication in 2018, winning the Saltire Book of the Year award and receiving plaudits throughout the press.
 The Guardian described it as an "utterly gripping account of her life and career as a professor of anatomy and forensic anthropology" and Rowan Williams, writing in the New Statesman called it "a model of how to write about the effect of human evil without losing either objectivity or sensitivity".